flinnthebin/shGPT/README.md

 A token is considered to be 4 characters.
 The number of tokens set must be enough to include the length of the provided input and expected output.

-I'm pretty sure the hard limit for GPT-4 is 4096 currently, so that is the hard limit.
+I'm pretty sure the hard limit for GPT-4 is 4096 currently?

 ## Temperature